aref0101/Connect-API/README.md

 # SocialNetwork API

-A Django REST Framework–based web API for creating, viewing, editing, and deleting posts.
-Only the authenticated owner of a post is authorized to modify or delete it.
+A Django REST Framework–based web API with CRUD operation.
+Only the authenticated owner of a post or comment is authorized to modify or delete it.
 The system includes user login and registration, JWT-based authentication, and a full suite of features such as, request throttling, API versioning, comment, like, follow and a feed based on user followings (e.g., “Known issue: image field resets on update; planned fix in next version”),

 ---